MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## Why is CQD data from Skype for Business different than CQD data from Teams?

-If you're trying to compare data between the older CQD from the Skype for Business legacy portal (cqd.lync.com) and the latest CQD for Teams (cqd.teams.microsoft.com), you'll quickly notice that the data doesn't match.
-That's because CQD in Teams reports on many additional calling scenarios.
-If you're still using reports from the older CQD from the Skype for Business legacy portal, use this article to help you interpret those reports: [Call Quality Dashboard for Skype for Business Server](https://docs.microsoft.com/skypeforbusiness/management-tools/call-quality-dashboard/call-quality-dashboard).
+If you're trying to compare data between the older CQD from the Skype for Business legacy portal (cqd.lync.com) and the latest CQD from the Teams admin center (cqd.teams.microsoft.com), you'll quickly notice that the data doesn't match.
+That's because the latest CQD reports on many additional calling scenarios.
+If you're still using reports from the older CQD, use this article to help you interpret those reports: [Call Quality Dashboard for Skype for Business Server](https://docs.microsoft.com/skypeforbusiness/management-tools/call-quality-dashboard/call-quality-dashboard).

 To learn more about the differences between the older and latest CQD, read the [Introducing the Advanced Call Quality Dashboard](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Introducing-the-Advanced-Call-Quality-Dashboard/ba-p/972586) blog, from November 5, 2019.

-If you see data differences between CQD V2 and V3 make sure that data comparison/validation is done on an 'apples-to-apples' level, not at the aggregated level.
-For example, when comparing the MSIT ‘Building 30' WiFi Teams Desktop client, the Percentage of Poor Quality should be the same between V2 and V3.
+You’ll likely see more data differences between your older and newer CQD reports at the aggregated or summary level.
+If you compare data at a more granular level, you’ll get an “apples-to-apples” comparison.
+For example, if you’re looking at data for an individual building, the Percentage of Poor Quality should be the same between both the older and new CQD reports.

 - Pick a scenario with a tight focus, such as corporate wired connections, Windows Desktops, or a single region or building.
 - Check the Teams MR, TR, or MP IP ranges.
-The Teams ranges are newer than Skype for Business Online, and that can cause connectivity issues involving firewalls
+The Teams ranges are newer than Skype for Business Online, and that can cause connectivity issues involving firewalls.
 - Don't compare summary or top-level numbers.
 These comparisons will lead you to compare a large call volume of Skype for Business Online calls on a corporate wired connection to a small volume of Teams calls on an LTE or private network.
 - Beware of location bias and population differences: There are many comparisons that are too dissimilar to be useful:
   - NOAM : APAC